If you'd like to support our preservation efforts (and this wasn't cheap), please consider donating or supporting us on Patreon. Thank you!

 The selection of games between regions are different.
 At least 19 titles are different according to each version of the system:

 It's worth noting that by changing the system language, the player can access alternate region versions of most of the games included on any system.
 Most notably, changing an International system to an Asian language will turn Dr. Robotnik's Mean Bean Machine into Puyo Puyo.
-This also sets the game to the selected language in some games (though not all).
+This also sets some games (though not all) to the selected language.
 On a US system, setting the system to Chinese will set games to Japanese, while setting it to Korean will use English.

 On European/Australian systems, PAL versions of Sonic Spinball, Beyond Oasis, Castlevania: Bloodlines, and Contra: Hard Corps (The Story of Thor, Castlevania: The New Generation, and Probotector) replace the US versions on the English language setting, though the US versions are still available by setting the language to Chinese for Beyond Oasis and Korean for Castlevania and Contra.
 No US version is available for Sonic Spinball, however.